Old Faithful (film)

 Old Faithful is a 1935 British drama film directed by Maclean Rogers and starring Horace Hodges, Glennis Lorimer and Bruce Lester.

+Synopsis

 The screenplay concerns an elderly taxi driver who refuses to give up his old horse, even though his business is being taken by younger drivers using modern cars.
 His anguish is increased when his daughter plans to marry one of the younger taxi drivers.